murex/TCR/README.md

 - [ ] Create the release tag: `git tag -a vX.Y.Z`
 - [ ] Verify that everything is ready for GoReleaser: `make snapshot`

-#### Releasing
+### Releasing

 The creation of the new release is triggered by pushing the newly created release tag to GitHub repository

 - [ ] Push the release tag: `git push origin vX.Y.Z`
 - [ ] [Wait until all GitHub Actions are green](https://github.com/murex/TCR/actions)
 - [ ] Open [TCR Release page](https://github.com/murex/TCR/releases) and verify that the new release is there
-- [ ] Edit the release notes document, and add a `Summary` section at the top listing the main changes included in this release.
-You can look at previous release notes if not sure what you should put in there.
+- [ ] Edit the release notes document, and insert a `Summary` section at the top, listing the main changes included in this release.
+You may take a look at previous release notes if unsure what should go in there.

 </details>